cpske/ISP/automation/index.md

 Continuous Integration tools

 * Travis-CI (integrates well with Github)
-* Github C.I. features, called Actions and Workflows
+* Github Actions and Workflows - CI integrated into a Github repository
-* Other Popular CI Platforms are:
+* Popular CI Platforms are:
   - Jenkins
   - Hudson (predecessor to Jenkins)
   - TeamCity